NFL Playoff Standings 2019: Records, Postseason Scenarios and Wild Card Review

 No. 6 Philadelphia Eagles at No. 3 Chicago Bears: Sunday, 4:40 p.m.
 ET on NBC

-If the Bears win, they will advance to play the Rams in the Divisional Round.
+If the Bears win, they will advance to play the Rams in the divisional round.
 If the Eagles win, they would play the Saints.

 Philadelphia nearly missed the postseason a year after winning the Super Bowl.
 The Eagles secured the No. 6 seed with a win over the Washington Redskins in Week 17, along with a Minnesota Vikings loss to the Bears.